The Yacht Isabel Arrived This Afternoon: Production

 The film was produced by Bolívar Films through Luis Guillermo Villegas Blanco.
 The associate producers were Enrique Faustin and Christensen.
 Christensen was also chosen by the Venezuelan production to be director; Aguilar and Ortiz suggest that he was chosen to direct in large part because of his "audacity [...] when he introduced eroticism in the Argentine melodrama, especially in Safo, historia de una pasión".
+Román Chalbaud was the second assistant director.

 Filming locations include Caracas, Margarita, Costa de Barlovento, and Muchinga de la Guaira.
 The neighborhood of Muchinga had been abandoned shortly before the film was made, seen as a place of destitution, but was in part rebuilt for the film, with El Nacional reporting at the time that dozens of tradesmen were deployed to the coast.
 Actor Arturo de Córdova both visited this area and moved to Margarita, living among the fishermen for several months to get into character.

 The music used in the film, under direction and composition of the Venezuelan Eduardo Serrano, reflects the traditional music of the locations in the film and incorporates Afro-Venezuelan music.
 Serrano had minimal experience with music for film.
 Within the music department was Leopoldo Orzali, who had worked with Christensen on films before.

 The story of the film is based on the novel of the same name written by Guillermo Meneses, and is described as a political narrative that intends to break traditional regionalism.